claffin/cloudproxy/docs/python-package-usage.md

 #### "No proxies available" error
 - Check that you've correctly configured your cloud provider credentials
-- Verify that the minimum scaling is set correctly
+- Verify that MIN_SCALING is set to a value greater than 0
 - Allow enough time for proxy deployment (can take 1-3 minutes)
+- Remember that CloudProxy maintains exactly MIN_SCALING proxies, not a range

 #### Authentication failures
 - Ensure `PROXY_USERNAME` and `PROXY_PASSWORD` are correctly set